Th3T3chn0G1t/CRNA/README.md

     Build settings for controlling the Makefile can be found here ```.crna/build_settings.ini``` Execution settings for controlling the program startup can be found here ```.crna/game_settings.ini```

-Project General TODO:
-    - Readme
-    - Roadmap
-    - Find good bug tracker

-CRNA TODO:
+## TODO
     - **Write tests**
+    - Seperate physics from gameobject
     - Hardware Acceleration with all SDL APIs
+    - 3D
+    - Proper gameobject scripting
+    - Find good bug tracker
+    - GUI/Scene editor
     - Sound
-    - GUI
-    - Scene editor
-    - Proper camera interface instead of contexts
-    - Seperate physics from gameobject
-    - Proper gameobject scripting
-    - 3D Maybe?